QUESTION 1. (Actually a whole series of related questions)

 your country without problems.
 We use a fast international courier.
 Usually TNT International.

-The cards can be found on the adult cards page
+The cards can be found on the

 We prefer to "kick start" the card by turning it on and starting the years subscription